Texts, articles and reviews with the label: 'multidisciplinarity'

 Science and religion ("Mind and brain")

-summary: article historical on the views of the last century and a half on science and religion: it examines the Anglo-Saxon views of the 19th century confronting science and religion, and the later developments that see the non-incompatibility or complementarity of both approaches.
+summary: historical article on the views of the last century and a half on science and religion: it examines the Anglo-Saxon views of the nineteenth century confronting science and religion, and later developments that see the non-incompatibility or complementarity of both approaches.

 Author: Luis Alonso

 summary: It is possible to achieve an integration of the scientific and the metaphysical perspective.
 They are different approaches.
-However, it is possible to integrate them, as long as their diversity is respected and the perspective required by each problem subject is adopted.
-This article examines the methodological gap, border issues, partial overlaps and how integration should be effected.
+However, it is possible to integrate them, as long as their diversity is respected and the perspective required by each subject of problems is adopted.
+This article studies the methodological gap, border issues, partial overlaps and how integration should be effected.

 Author: Mariano Artigas